 There you have it Smores in the Oven!
 Easy, peasy!
 So many variations to make everyone happy!
 Why not try chocolate graham crackers next or even chocolate chip cookies!

 If you love this classic American treat check out my recipe for brown butter rice krispie treats next!
+Or my chocolate marshmallow cookie recipe!

 More s'mores recipe